kjy/DE-project-AWS/README.md

 What is the max price of wines for each country.
 Order the wines within each country by points.

-What are all the Willamette Valley regions, for region 1 and region 2?
+What are all the wines from Willamette Valley regions, for region 1 or region 2?
 100+.

-Calculate the rank of wines in the table according to price withint each country.
+Calculate the rank of wines in the table according to price within each country.
 Provide rank number by price in descending order by country.

 How many wines are Californian Pinot Noir?